After weeks of using ChatGPT vs Gemini vs Claude for work, writing, and coding, I started to see clear differences.

 When I first started comparing ChatGPT vs Claude vs Gemini, they all seemed capable of doing the same thing: answering questions, writing text, helping with work.
 But the more I used them, the clearer the differences became.

 - Claude: From Anthropic, is built with safety and reasoning in mind.
 It gives very careful, detailed answers and follows strict ethical guidelines.
-I found it especially strong in longform writing, document analysis, and logic-heavy tasks.
-It has the largest memory window (up to 200,000 tokens), which helps when working with long content.
-But Claude is mostly text-focused and doesn’t offer much multimodal support yet.
+I found it especially strong in longform writing, document analysis, logic-heavy tasks, and software development.
+It has a flexible memory window—up to 200,000 tokens for base versions, with advanced models like Claude Sonnet 4.5 supporting up to 1 million tokens—paired with an optimized memory system that excels at long-form content and continuous conversations.
+Now fully multimodal, it can interpret images, charts, and diagrams, while remaining text-focused at its core with enhanced cross-modal understanding.

 - Gemini: By Google DeepMind, is more focused on live data and mixed input.
 It handles text, images, and even video in one go, and pulls in real-time info from the web.
 That makes it super helpful for research, current events, and anything that needs up-to-date answers.
 For example, if you're working on a Veo 3 prompt that includes visuals and timing, Gemini can break it down better than most.
 But it's not always the best at citing reliable sources, so I double-check when it gives facts.